arangodb/arangodb/Documentation/Books/AQL/Functions/Miscellaneous.md

   RETURN JSON_STRINGIFY(doc)
 ```

-This query will return all documents in the given collection with redundant attribute
+This query will return all documents in the given collection with redundant
-names and export them.
-This output can be used for subsequent cleanup operations.
+attribute names and export them.
+This output can be used for subsequent
+cleanup operations.

+{% hint 'info' %}
-Please note that when using object literals in AQL, there will be an automatic
+When using object literals in AQL, there will be an automatic
-removal/cleanup of duplicate attribute names, so the function will be effective only
+removal/cleanup of duplicate attribute names, so the function will be effective
-for already stored database documents.
+only for **already stored** database documents.
+Therefore,
+`RETURN CHECK_DOCUMENT( { a: 1, a: 2 } )` is expected to return `true`.
+{% endhint %}

 - **document** (object): an arbitrary document / object
 - returns **checkResult** (bool): *true* for any valid objects/documents without